googleforgames/open-match-docs/site/content/en/docs/Contribute/documentation.md

  1. Run `make run-site` to start the webserver.
 It'll be hosted on http://localhost:8080/.
  1. Open your favorite editor and navigate to the documentation which is stored at `$(REPOSITORY_ROOT)/site/content/en/`.
  1. Make your changes and run `git commit -m` and `git push`
- 1. Follow the Github Pull Request workflow to submit your changes.
+ 1. Follow the GitHub Pull Request workflow to submit your changes.

 ## Platform